contagon/handbook/handbook/10-aaronic-priesthood.md

 ## 10.3 Bishopric

 The bishopric is the presidency of the Aaronic Priesthood in the ward (see [Doctrine and Covenants 107:13–15]).
 They direct the work of Aaronic Priesthood quorums.
-The bishop’s foremost responsibility is to care for the young men and young women in his ward.
+The bishop’s foremost responsibility is to care for the [rising generation] in his ward.
 He learns their names and understands their home circumstances.
 He attends their activities and Sunday meetings regularly.

 The bishop is the president of the priests quorum.
 His duty “is to preside over [the] priests, and sit in council with them, to teach them the duties of their office” ([Doctrine and Covenants 107:87]).